Riemann hypothesis: Turán's result

 where λ(n) is the Liouville function given by (−1)^{r} if n has r prime factors.
 He showed that this in turn would imply that the Riemann hypothesis is true.
 But Haselgrove (1958) proved that T(x) is negative for infinitely many x (and also disproved the closely related Pólya conjecture), and Borwein, Ferguson & Mossinghoff (2008) showed that the smallest such x is 72185376951205.
 Spira (1968) showed by numerical calculation that the finite Dirichlet series above for N = 19 has a zero with real part greater than 1.
 Turán also showed that a somewhat weaker assumption, the nonexistence of zeros with real part greater than 1 + N^{−1/2+ε} for large N in the finite Dirichlet series above, would also imply the Riemann hypothesis, but Montgomery (1983) showed that for all sufficiently large N these series have zeros with real part greater than 1 + (log log N)/(4 log N).
 Therefore, Turán's result is vacuously true and cannot help prove the Riemann hypothesis.

 Noncommutative geometry

-Connes (1999, 2000) has described a relationship between the Riemann hypothesis and noncommutative geometry, and showed that a suitable analog of the Selberg trace formula for the action of the idèle class group on the adèle class space would imply the Riemann hypothesis.
+Alain Connes has described a relationship between the Riemann hypothesis and noncommutative geometry, and showed that a suitable analog of the Selberg trace formula for the action of the idèle class group on the adèle class space would imply the Riemann hypothesis.
 Some of these ideas are elaborated in Lapidus (2008).

 Hilbert spaces of entire functions

-de Branges (1992) showed that the Riemann hypothesis would follow from a positivity condition on a certain Hilbert space of entire functions.
+Louis de Branges showed that the Riemann hypothesis would follow from a positivity condition on a certain Hilbert space of entire functions.

 However Conrey & Li (2000) showed that the necessary positivity conditions are not satisfied.
 Despite this obstacle, de Branges has continued to work on an attempted proof of the Riemann hypothesis along the same lines, but this has not been widely accepted by other mathematicians.